ninabarzh/broomstick/content/posts/reisswolf.md

 ---

-*“No breaches” could mean flawless security—or it could mean they’re simply very good at destroying the evidence.
+*“No breaches” could mean flawless security, or it could mean they’re simply very good at destroying the evidence.
 After all, they are in the business of shredding things.*